 In addition to all the factors mentioned under Drawing Code, kids need consider the relationship between time, speed, and distance.

 Additionally, the angles in the code may not necessarily the angle of the shape, depending the reference direction.
 For example, if the first line of the square is going at 90 degree in the code, the 2nd line should go with 180 degree or 0 degree depending the alignment between robot and app device.

 To start, kids can play around simply by changing parameters in the auto-translated codes.
 Via changing small parts of already working codes, they can see how line codes structure and function.
 When they are ready, they can write the code directly in the line code section without using drawing or block codes.

-I love the Sphero Edu program and its #BeyondCode message.
+I love the Sphero Edu program.
 It blends coding into all subjects.
 We used it for math, but you can also use it for spelling, for art, or for storytelling.
 Of course, kids can use it for games too.
 This video gives you a quick peak what you can use it for.

 On the Sphero website, there are many interesting learning ideas that go beyond coding.
 It is a fun coding toy that anyone can use in many different subjects.

 For more coding activities, please visit DIY Coding Camp at Home.
 You will find a series of 5 printable coding games teaching kids 5 crucial coding skills.
 Just print the game on paper, no computer needed.

 For more coding toys, check out 15 Best Coding Toys for Kids

 You may also like 11 Off-Screen Activities for Kids to Learn Computer Coding